 I was the oldest person (early 50’s) in my kayaking group of 8 people and had a blast.
 Did you see the video above?

-- 5:30pm – Walk up Saint Domnius bell tower for spectacular sunset and golden views of Split.
+- Saint Domnius bell tower for spectacular views of Split.
 Alternatively, you could partake in an early evening 45-minute guided walking tour of Diocletian’s Palace or a 1.5 hour Old Town and Diocletian Palace walking tour.
-Just don’t miss the sunset from the bell tower (see the banner image of this post for inspiration).

-- 9pm – After dinner listen to live music and sip some local Croatian zinfandel wine (zinfandel does come from Croatia, not California, after all), at the Zinfandel Food & Wine Bar in Old Town.
+- Dinner at Zinfandel Food & Wine Bar in Old Town with live music and local Croatian zinfandel wine (zinfandel does come from Croatia, not California, after all).

 Day 3 – Brač Beaches and Wine